 MC High School offers breakfast in the cafeteria before school and as a second chance between 1st and 2nd period to grab and eat on the way to class.

-Paper applications were sent home with each student at the beginning of the school year.
+Paper applications were mailed home to each student household at the beginning of the school year as well as included in the Open House Paperwork.
 If you need a paper application, those can be received at the secretary’s offices, cafeterias or Child Nutrition Director’s office.
-If you would like a paper application sent home with your child, please contact one of the numbers above.
+If you would like a paper application sent home with your child, please contact one of the numbers below.

 Remember-If you have a change in household size and/or income change, applications can be resubmitted at any time during the school year!